 The inspector should list any evidence that a home has been previously treated for insect infestation(s).
 Such evidence may include drill scars in abutting slabs or foundation, treatment notices, records, or warranties.
 Arizona’s Seller Disclosure Form requires homeowners to disclose known termite history.
 The inspector may take the disclosure information into consideration if making treatment recommendations.
 Buyers are encouraged to share disclosure information prior to the termite inspection. #1 Arizona home termite inspection service.

 Arizona WDIIR Termite Reports

-The inspector is not required to check areas that are inaccessible or that have limited access, but the termite inspection for home purchase report should list those areas.
-The buyer should consider having the areas made accessible and ordering a follow up inspection.
-Common obstructions include cabinets and shelving, furniture, appliances, stored items, packed moving boxes and wall/floor coverings.
-Clutter, access and standing water are among the conditions that may render crawl spaces inaccessible.
+The inspector is not required to check areas that are inaccessible or that have limited access, but the termite inspection for the home purchase report should list those areas.
+The buyer should consider having the areas made accessible and ordering a follow-up inspection.
+Common obstructions include cabinets and shelving, furniture, appliances, stored items, packed moving boxes, and wall/floor coverings.
+Clutter, access, and standing water are among the conditions that may render crawl spaces inaccessible.

 The buyer has 10 days to act upon the findings of a termite inspection report.
 The report should be ordered ASAP to allow time for re-inspection(s) and request records if necessary.
 If treatment is agreed upon, the inspector should provide a supplemental report noting if proper treatment methods were used, provide warranty information and record the infestation is no longer active.